d2l-ai/d2l-vi/chapter_natural-language-processing-pretraining/bert_vn.md

 * the unchanged label token for 10% of the time (e.g., "this movie is great" becomes "this movie is great").
 -->

-* một token “&lt;mask&gt;” đặc biệt cho 80% thời gian (ví dụ, "this movie is great" trở thành "this movie is &lt;mask&gt;”);
+* một token “&lt;mask&gt;” đặc biệt, xác suất 80% (ví dụ, "this movie is great" trở thành "this movie is &lt;mask&gt;”);
-* một token ngẫu nhiên cho 10% thời gian (ví dụ, "this movie is great" trở thành "this movie is drink");
+* một token ngẫu nhiên, xác suất 10% (ví dụ, "this movie is great" trở thành "this movie is drink");
-* một token nhãn không thay đổi cho 10% thời gian (ví dụ, "this movie is great" trở thành "this movie is great").
+* chính token đó, xác suất 10% (ví dụ, "this movie is great" trở thành "this movie is great").

 <!--